Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Advantages and disadvantages

-Things to consider before deciding on a savings account.
+Things to consider before deciding on a high interest savings account.

-The difference between a savings account and GIC
+The difference between a high interest savings account and GIC

 Savings accounts let you make deposits when you want and grow your balance at your own pace.
 You usually have limited access to your funds, and the penalty for going over this limit can cost you up to several dollars per transaction.
 There is no end date to your savings account investment – you may continue to grow your money as long as you wish.